wuyenlin/sudoku_solver/README.md

 # sudoku_solver
-This is a home project that solves the famous puzzle - SUDOKU.
+This is a home project that solves the famous number-placement puzzle - [SUDOKU](https://en.wikipedia.org/wiki/Sudoku).

 ### Example